CenitFinance/option-strategy-simulator/README.md

 # Option Strategy Simulator
 A tool for simulating and backtesting strategies with options.
+To run a simulation
+- Notebooks - example - select your asset